Stakes Made from Como Lake Driftwood

 Printer and Paper

-All game elements are printed with an Epson SC-P800 printer on 17-inch wide self-adhesive luster photo paper rolls.
+All game elements are printed with an Epson SC-P800 printer on self-adhesive luster photo paper rolls.
 The printer was purchased second-hand, always with the aim of reducing the environmental footprint.
 The size of the game box has been reduced to allow the use of the same 17-inch roll.
 Ink cartridges are ordered online and are genuine from the manufacturer.
-The photo paper is made by the company Inkpress.
-Efforts are currently underway to supply this paper at a cost that would make the production of handmade games profitable.
-Currently, printing a single copy of the game uses 16 feet of the paper roll and costs $37, excluding the ink and the mistakes that can occur (yes, I occasionally have to throw away printouts)!
-Alternatively, a manufacturer from China, Fortuna Imatek is considered as a source of supply.
+A manufacturer from China, Fortuna Imatek did a special mill run to supply me with high quality self-adhesive rolls of photographic paper.
+The 17" width falls in between the needs of individual users and those of print shops; it is very rare to find at a decent price.

 Handbooks and Markers